huaweicloud/terraform-provider-huaweicloud/docs/incubating/identitycenter_user.md

 ```

 Note that the imported state may not be identical to your resource definition, due to some attributes missing from the
 API response, security or some other reason.
-The missing attributes include: `identity_store_id` and `password_mode`.
+The missing attributes include: `password_mode`.
+It is generally
-It is generally recommended running `terraform plan` after importing an IdentityCenter user.
-You can then decide if
+recommended running `terraform plan` after importing an IdentityCenter user.
+You can then decide if changes should be
-changes should be applied to the IdentityCenter user, or the resource definition should be updated to align with the
+applied to the IdentityCenter user, or the resource definition should be updated to align with the instance.
+Also, you
-instance.
-Also, you can ignore changes as below.
+can ignore changes as below.

 ```hcl
 resource "huaweicloud_identitycenter_user" "user" {